Jungle (board game)

 Jungle or dou shou qi (鬥獸棋 (dòu shòu qí, fighting animal game, 斗兽棋)) is a modern Chinese board game with an obscure history.
 A British version known as "Jungle King" was sold in the 1960s by the John Waddington company.
 The game is played on a 7×9 board and is popular with children in the Far East.

 Jungle is a two-player strategy game and has been cited by The Playboy Winner's Guide to Board Games as resembling the Western game Stratego.
-The game is also known as the jungle game, children's chess, oriental chess and animal chess.
+The game is also known as the jungle game, children's chess, oriental chess, animal kingdom and animal chess.

 Overview

 The Jungle gameboard represents a jungle terrain with dens, traps "set" around dens, and rivers.
 Each player controls eight game pieces representing different animals of various rank.
 Stronger-ranked animals can capture ("eat") animals of weaker or equal rank.
 The player who is first to maneuver any one of their pieces into the opponent's den wins the game.
 An alternative way to win is to capture all the opponent's pieces.